elipousson/lehdr/README.md

 information on employment for the country and should be more widely available for researchers and analysts who work on regional development issues.

-## Future development

-Currently, **lehdr** is designed to grab the LODES flat files (origin-destination, workplace, and residential association files) and includes an option to aggregate results to the Census tract level for analysts who find the fuzzing at the block level too great.

 ## Acknowledgements